Suicide and Firearms

 Other Risk Factors

 Other medical illnesses contribute to the burden of suicide in the United States.
-Patients who suffer from chronic medical disorders, particularly chronic pain, are at elevated risk.15 Alcohol use disorder is also associated with an increase in suicide risk.
-Twenty-four percent of male suicide decedents in one study were intoxicated at the time of their death, and that number was higher for those who used firearms.16
+Patients who suffer from chronic medical disorders, particularly chronic pain, are at elevated risk.15 Alcohol use disorder is also associated with an increase in suicide risk.16 Additionally, among suicide decedents tested for acute alcohol use in 18 states, alcohol was present in more than one-third (35%) of those who had used firearms, and the amount of alcohol consumed was significantly greater among those who had died by firearms than by hanging or by poisoning.17

-The veteran suicide rate is more than twice as high as the non-veteran rate, and veterans are more likely to use firearms in suicides (69% vs 48% in the general population).17 This may be due to higher ownership rates: 44% of veterans report owning firearms compared to 19% of non-veterans.18 Even though veterans may be familiar with safe storage practices, a survey of veteran firearm owners found that one in three stored at least one of their firearms loaded and unlocked.19 The lethality of firearms in suicide attempts combined with ready access due to unsafe storage practices contribute to elevated risk.
+The veteran suicide rate is more than twice as high as the non-veteran rate, and veterans are more likely to use firearms in suicides (68% vs 48% in the general population).18 This may be due to higher ownership rates: 44% of veterans report owning firearms compared to 19% of non-veterans.19 Even though veterans may be familiar with safe storage practices, a survey of veteran firearm owners found that one in three stored at least one of their firearms loaded and unlocked.20 The lethality of firearms in suicide attempts combined with ready access due to unsafe storage practices contribute to elevated risk.
+For more information on veteran suicide, click here.

-Although minors are not able to legally purchase firearms under federal law,20 they are still at risk of firearm suicide.
-Teen suicide rates are increasing faster than those of any other age group,21 and 40% of suicides among people under 18 are by firearm.1 Research suggests that most of these firearms come from their homes and belong to a family member.22,23
+Although minors are not able to legally purchase firearms under federal law,21 they are still at risk of firearm suicide.
+Teen suicide rates are increasing faster than those of any other age group,22 and 40% of suicides among people under 18 are by firearm.1 Research suggests that most of these firearms come from their homes and belong to a family member.23,24

 What You Can Do